 Limerick city is a great spot for a weekend of exploring.
 A vibrant hub bursting with top restaurants, historical landmarks and hidden gems, it is one city in Ireland not to be missed.

-Here is our ultimate 2-day itinerary to guide you through a weekend in Limerick city.
+Here is our ultimate 2-day itinerary to guide you through a weekend of fun activities in Limerick.
 We are sure you will find many more quirky nooks along the way and come away having a great experience.

 Breakfast at The Buttery

 Believed to be the most important meal of the day, choosing the perfect place for breakfast is vital before sightseeing.
 And The Buttery has to be one of the best spots to pick in Limerick city.

 Located in the trendy Bedford Row, The Buttery has a delectable menu, super chic décor and a fantastic atmosphere to get you in the mood to explore this wonderful city.
 The food is served to a very high standard with the full Irish breakfast offering only the freshest of local ingredients.

 The ‘Clean’ breakfast is a healthy option as well as the breakfast salad and even a dairy-free option with their delicious toasted sourdough bread.
 For those who prefer a sweet start to the day the fluffy pancakes are perfect to satisfy tummies until lunch.